 Iconic Stage of Cognitive Development in children(0-6) age group

-This age group of children have an understanding of internal representation of objects presented externally to them.
+This age group of children has an understanding of the internal representation of objects presented externally to them.
 He already has a preconceived image of the object in his mind.

 Example of Iconic Stage of Development

 Child drawing a picture of a house already has an image of a real house in his mind and he externally represents it on a drawing paper.